-Part 6 is forward looking and outlines the considerations and recommended process for adopting future biometric technologies or new applications of existing technologies.
 Part 7 and 8 describe the arrangements set out in the Scottish Biometrics Commissioner Act 2020, for the Commissioner to monitor and report on the Code, including where necessary the service of compliance notices.
 These closing chapters also explain the legal mechanisms available to the Commissioner for addressing any failures to comply with this Code of Practice, albeit that the strategic emphasis from the Commissioner will be on encouraging and promoting compliance.
+Our legislation make provision for a procedure by which an individual, or someone acting on an individual's behalf, may make a complaint to the Commissioner.
+This procedure will be published separately.